gabotronix/underpass/README.md

 **Change Shadowsocks Password**

-The Shadowsocks password is defined in `/opt/underpass/.env`.
+The Shadowsocks password is defined in `/opt/underpass/.env`

 Please change the Shadowsocks password immediately in order to avoid unauthorized access.
-You can do so by editing `.env` using your preferred text editor and changing the value of `SHADOWSOCKS_PASSWORD=`.
+You can do so by editing `.env` using your preferred text editor and changing the value of `SHADOWSOCKS_PASSWORD=_your_password_`

 Once done, restart the container:
 ```
 cd /opt/underpass
-docker-compose up -d --force-recreate shadowsocks
+docker-compose restart shadowsocks
 ```

 ***